Upgrade to an easier payment experience for Korean customers

 We're deprecating the previous workflow and the single "Korean payment methods" option in favor of the new workflow and the five new direct payment methods.

-To avoid disruption to your revenue, you'll automatically be opted in to the five new direct payment methods.
+To avoid disruption to your revenue, you've been automatically opted in to the five new direct payment methods if you had Korean payment methods enabled.
 This means that customers in Korea can still make purchases using payment methods that are familiar to them, with an improved checkout experience that's designed to increase conversion rates.

 Do you need to take action?

-In most cases, we don't anticipate that you'll need to make any changes to your integration.
-However, if you've built more advanced workflows or custom billing information screens, you'll need to review and update them to support the new payment method types.
+In most cases, we don't anticipate that you need to make any changes to your integration.
+However, if you've built more advanced workflows or custom billing information screens, you need to review and update them to support the new payment method types.

 Use this checklist to determine if you need to make changes: